benmarwick/atom-for-scholarly-writing-with-markdown/readme.md

 We're using [Git](https://git-scm.com/) for version control of our documents.

-You can keep track of your Git database by clicking on the "Git" item on the far right of the lower status bar.
+You can keep track of your Git database by clicking on the "Git" icon on the far right of the lower status bar.
 You can do a commit from that button.

 Go to GitHub and create a new repository and add it as a remote to your project's Git repository.
 Then you can push from Atom.